German police clash with anti-lockdown protesters | Health

 Merkel drew up the law after some of Germany's 16 federal states refused to impose tough measures despite a surge in cases.
 Her government has come under fire for its chaotic handling of lockdowns and slow vaccination campaign.
 Police said on Twitter they would break up the protest because many in the crowds of demonstrators were not wearing face masks or keeping a distance from one another.
 Up to 2,200 officers were on duty in Berlin to manage the protests.

-Seven people were detained after they attacked officers, while police had to use pepper spray against other demonstrators who threw bottles and tried to climb over barriers.
+Some 150 people were detained after they attacked officers or disregarded distancing rules.
+Police had to use pepper spray against other demonstrators who threw bottles and tried to climb over barriers.
 "Peace, freedom, no dictatorship!" some protestors chanted, many waving German flags and banners which said the coronavirus lockdown undermines values enshrined in the constitution.

 Germans are sensitive to any measures which threaten their freedom due to the country's Nazi and Communist past, and demonstrations against the legislation have been staged in the last few weeks in towns across the country.
 The new law enables the national government to impose curfews between 10 p.m.
 (2000 GMT) and 5 a.m.
 (0300 GMT), as well as limits on private gatherings, sport and shop openings.
 Schools will close and return to online lessons if the virus incidence exceeds 165 cases per 100,000 residents.